 Sample Exercise: “John Cadbury, a Brummie, founded a great chocolate company bearing his name.”

-This dialect of central England is currently available ONLY by purchasing Accents & Dialects for Stage and Screen Deluxe Streaming Edition or the iTunes ebook (Apple Book) version of Accents & Dialects for Stage and Screen.
+This dialect of central England is currently available ONLY by purchasing Accents & Dialects for Stage and Screen Deluxe Streaming Edition, the iTunes ebook (Apple Book) version of Accents & Dialects for Stage and Screen, or the iTunes ebook (Apple Book) version of Dialects of the British Isles.

 Birmingham, with its roots in the sixth century, is a large, industrial city in England’s West Midlands, about 130 miles north of London.
 Birmingham lies on the eastern edge of what is called the “Black Country,” possibly named for the vast amounts of soot generated during the Industrial Revolution, or perhaps for a huge seam of coal lying quite close to the surface in that area.